Extending the MultiLA software platform

 • copy docker/compose_dev_db_only.yml to docker/compose_dev.yml

-• start the docker services for the first time via make up or via your IDE’s docker interface
+• start the docker services for the first time via docker compose -f docker/compose_dev.yml up or via your IDE’s docker interface

 • note: the first start of the “web” service may fail, since the database is initialized in parallel and may not be ready yet when “web” is started – simply starting the services as second time should solve the problem